WouterBant/GEVit-DL2-Project/merged_blogpost.md

     </tbody>
 </table>

 In line with our findings on the full rotation MNIST dataset, we find that learning to aggregate the embeddings often resulted in overfitting.
-Also, the other methods consistently enhanced performance, with fine-tuning showing even greater improvements, and mean pooling and summing of latent dimensions lead to the highest accuracies.
+Also, the other methods consistently enhanced performance, with fine-tuning showing even greater improvements, and mean pooling and summing of latent dimensions led to the highest accuracies.
 Remarkably, our non-equivariant ViT already surpassed the GE-ViT in performance.
 Throughout our experiments, we observed that GE-ViT exhibited high sensitivity to minor changes in hyperparameters.
 We hypothesize that optimizing hyperparameters could potentially yield higher accuracy.
 However, due to computational constraints, we didn't explore this further.

 #### 4. Evaluating a pretrained RESNET-50 on Patch Camelyon
 Until now, our analysis has been limited to our own models trained exclusively on either MNIST or rotation MNIST.
 However, it's worth noting that the post hoc methods discussed can be applied to pretrained models trained on various datasets.
 To validate the robustness of our findings, we use a [trained RESNET-50 model](https://huggingface.co/1aurent/resnet50.tiatoolbox-pcam).
 We are grateful to TIAToolbox for offering a wide range of pretrained models for this dataset, we found it challenging to find well-performing models elsewhere.